ton-community/ton-docs/docs/v3/guidelines/dapps/asset-processing/jettons.md

 Below you will find a step-by-step guide on how to process jetton withdrawals.
 :::

-To withdraw Jettons, the wallet sends messages with a `transfer` body to the corresponding Jetton wallet.
+To withdraw jettons, the wallet sends messages with a `transfer` body to the corresponding jetton wallet.
-The Jetton wallet then sends the Jettons to the recipient.
+The jetton wallet then sends the jettons to the recipient.
 It is important to attach some TON (at least 1 nanoTON) as the `forward_ton_amount` (and an optional comment to the `forward_payload`) to trigger a `transfer notification`.
 See: [Jetton Contract Message Layouts](/v3/guidelines/dapps/asset-processing/jettons#message-layouts)

 #### Preparation

-1. Prepare a list of Jettons to withdraw: [Adding new Jettons for asset processing and initial verification](#adding-new-jettons-for-asset-processing-and-initial-verification)
+1. Prepare a list of jettons to withdraw: [Adding new jettons for asset processing and initial verification](#adding-new-jettons-for-asset-processing-and-initial-verification)
 2. Initiate hot wallet deployment.
 Highload v3 is recommended.
 [Deploy wallet](/v3/guidelines/dapps/asset-processing/payments-processing#wallet-deployment)
-3. Perform a Jetton transfer using the hot wallet address to initialize the Jetton wallet and fund its balance.
+3. Perform a jetton transfer using the hot wallet address to initialize the jetton wallet and fund its balance.

 #### Processing withdrawals

-1. Download the list of processed Jettons
+1. Download the list of processed jettons
-2. Get the Jetton wallet addresses for the deployed hot wallet: [How to get Jetton wallet addresses for a given user](#retrieving-jetton-wallet-addresses-for-a-given-user)
+2. Get the jetton wallet addresses for the deployed hot wallet: [How to get jetton wallet addresses for a given user](#retrieving-jetton-wallet-addresses-for-a-given-user)
-3. Get the primary Jetton addresses for each Jetton wallet: [How to get data for Jetton wallets](#retrieving-data-for-a-specific-jetton-wallet).
+3. Get the primary jetton addresses for each jetton wallet: [How to get data for jetton wallets](#retrieving-data-for-a-specific-jetton-wallet).

-The `jetton` parameter is required (which is actually the address of the primary Jetton contract).
+The `jetton` parameter is required (which is actually the address of the primary jetton contract).
-4. Compare the addresses from the primary Jetton contracts from step 1 and step 3.
-If the addresses do not match, then a Jetton address validation error should be reported.
+4. Compare the addresses from the primary jetton contracts from step 1 and step 3.
+If the addresses do not match, then a jetton address validation error should be reported.
-5. Receive withdrawal requests that actually specify the Jetton type, amount to be transferred, and the recipient wallet address.
+5. Receive withdrawal requests that actually specify the jetton type, amount to be transferred, and the recipient wallet address.
-6. Check the Jetton wallet balance to ensure there are enough funds for the withdrawal.
+6. Check the jetton wallet balance to ensure there are enough funds for the withdrawal.
 7. Create a [message](/v3/guidelines/dapps/asset-processing/jettons#message-0).
 8. When using a wallet with high load, it is recommended to collect a batch of messages and send one batch at a time to optimize fees.
 9. Keep an expiration time for outgoing external messages (this is the time until the wallet successfully